-CO1 Understand the elements of technical communication and communication across cultures.
-CO2 Learn about aspects of English pronunciation and speak using a neutral accent.
-CO3 Learn about the channels of business communication and business hierarchies in order to communicate effectively in a business set up.
-CO4 Enhance their reading skills and be able to critically analyse texts of various kind.
-CO5 Compose different types of business correspondences effectively.
+CO1 Understand the elements of and technical communication and possible barriers to it.
+CO2 Explain the basic aspects of English pronunciation and speak using a neutral accent.
+CO3 Enhance their reading skills and be able to critically analyse texts of various kinds.
+CO4 Effectively use the channels of business communication and hierarchies to communicate in a business set-up.
+CO5 Compose basic business correspondences effectively.

-0 PO8 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
+PO8 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
 PO9 Individual and Team Work : Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
 PO10 Communication : Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
 PO11 Project Management and Finance : Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
 PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 1 2 3 2 3 1 3 1
+CO1 1 1 2 2 3 1 3 1

-CO2 1 3 1 3 1 2 1
+CO2 1 1 1 3 1 2 1

-CO3 1 3 3 2 3 3 1
+CO3 1 1 1 2 3 1 3 1

-CO4 3 3 1 3 1
+CO4 3 2 3 3 3 1

-CO5 2 1 3 1 3 3 2
+CO5 3 3 3 3 2